Shahid718/AMSimulator/ReadMe.md

 ```

 ## legacyToModernFortran
-This folder shows the use of Fortran standard to write the code in serial and parallel.
+This folder shows the use of the Fortran standards to write the code in serial and parallel.

 ```
 legacyToModernFortran